Commissioner x Season Detroit Art Trip

 - Bring your bathing suit to enjoy the Schvitz Detroit.

 Our group will be approximately 10—12 people, and will expand with locals and partners along the way.
-We’re deeply grateful for our Detroit-based partners Olu & Company, who will be hosting our Saturday night dinner and are organizers of the fair.
-Deep thanks to Toni Morceri, who has also been a generous and invaluable source.
+We’re deeply grateful to our Detroit-based partners, Olu & Company, who will be hosting our Saturday night dinner and are organizers of the fair.
+Overwhelming thanks for Toni Moceri, who has also been a generous and invaluable source.
 We’re all visitors in this space and on this trip.

 Season